commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

         .toCompletableFuture()
          .join();

-// Mapping from product projection to ProductDraft with considering reference resolution. final List<ProductDraft> productDrafts = ProductReferenceResolutionUtils.mapToProductDrafts(productProjections);
+// Mapping from ProductProjection to ProductDraft with considering reference resolution. final List<ProductDraft> productDrafts = ProductReferenceResolutionUtils.mapToProductDrafts(productProjections);
 ````
 ##### Syncing from an external resource